Tom-a-Hawk/serverless-chatbot/README.md

 ![Overview of Slack Integration](Images/section-2-overview.png)

 1\.
-Go to [http://www.slack.com](http://www.slack.com) and create a username, as well as a team.
+Go to [http://www.slack.com](http://www.slack.com) and sign into the workspace you created for this project.

 2\.
 Once logged into Slack, navigate to [https://api.slack.com/apps](https://api.slack.com/apps) and click **Create New App** on the top right corner of the page.